 Don’t simply abandon your professional know-how and skills; look for other areas where you can incorporate your knowledge.
 Remain realistic and check if this new industry can actually satisfy your expectations for your next big career step.

 If you’ve found alternatives for your professional reorientation, it’s now up to you to apply to all of the relevant positions.
 Tap into your network of friends and acquaintances, and learn as much as you can about the current status of the job market.
 Or you can use professional career services like Experteer to develop your network and connect with executive recruiters and headhunters.

 Start sending out your applications – now.
 And make sure to be confident about your skills and qualifications!
 As an external hire, you’ll bring diverse experiences and can help to enrich your new team and company with all of your knowledge.
 Your professional reorientation is ready to go!

 Consult the Professionals

 For help with a change in career, you can get counseling and expertise from professional career coaches.
 Depending on how strong your relationship with your supervisor is, it may also be practical to ask if they have time to give you some insight into where you should improve, and how you can progress in your career.
 But remember: services like coaching or career search advising can be helpful when it comes to your professional reorientation, but it’s up to you to continue down this path with enthusiasm and the confidence to succeed!
-Best of luck in your career and the new year!
+Best of luck in your career!

 After completing her studies, where she focused on German literature and studies, Marieke Arcadi took her skills and interests in technology, and began working in marketing and SEO for several companies and agencies.
 Currently, she works as a teacher in the public school system, and gives seminars at the University of Hamburg.
 When her professional schedule allows it, Marieke enjoys traveling, and learning more about foreign cultures and languages.